rgbk21/SeedEffectors/README.md

 Set the following Parameters:
 ```
 algorithm - "timtim"
-fullgraph - true (false if passed only the influenced graph)
+fullgraph - true ( or false to create the influenced graph for the program)
 seedset - 0 (selecting best seed to get the influenced graph)
 Diffusion - 0 (Algorithm of one simulation to get the influenced graph)
 percentage - The percentage of targets.
 100 i.e. all nodes are Targets
 budget - Set the seed set size
-nodesRemove - nodes to be removed (the critical nodes)
+nodesRemove - number of nodes to be removed (the critical nodes)
-newSeedset -  new Seed for influence check is calculated using the best seed nodes for all three approaches after removal of critical nodes.
+newSeedset -  to get the new Seed set to calculate the imapct of critical nodes in all three approaches.
 ```
 Example command:
 ```